-What Is One Person Company?
+What is a One Person Company (OPC)?

-Furthermore, Section 2(62) of the Companies Act, 2013 defines an OPC as a company that has only one person as its member.
+In simple terms, OPC, the full form of which is One Person Company, is a business structure that permits a single individual to form a legally recognized company.
+Section 2(62) of the Companies Act, 2013 defines an OPC as a company that has only one person as its member.
 This structure provides limited liability protection while maintaining a clear distinction from a sole proprietorship.

 - Ownership & Liability: Unlike a sole proprietorship, where personal assets are at risk, an OPC is a separate legal entity.
-If you ask, “what is one person company in Company law?” you understand that your assets remain safeguarded.
+If you ask, “What is one person company in Company law?” you understand that your assets remain safeguarded.

 - Taxation: An OPC typically enjoys a different tax regime and benefits than a sole proprietorship, making it a more attractive option for new business owners.